gvwilson/sensibleadventures/bookster/bookster.md

 asked.

 Razi took it from her flipped through the pages.
-His eyebrows went up.  "'Oh, Sieur Artan, the sun will burn out before I give my heart to any man but you.'
+His eyebrows went up.  "'Oh, Artan, the sun will burn out before I give my heart to any man but you.'
 Erileine, I would never have guessed your tastes were so…purple."

 Erileine felt her ears burning.
 "It's for my maere and sister," she mumbled.
 "I thought I could read it to them.
 For practice."